 Or get in touch by Email – firstname.lastname@example.org

 My name is Rob Fitzgerald.
-I am originally from Dublin.
 My interest in food started at a very young age.
 My Mom always baked and my Dad loves to throw a good dinner party.
 Every meal was homemade.
 This is where the start of my passion for food began.
-When I was sixteen I was watching television cooking shows for inspiration.
-BBC’s Ready Steady Cook was the best.
-I can still hear the theme tune.
+When I was sixteen I would watch television cooking shows for inspiration on my next meal.
+BBC’s Ready Steady Cook was the best and stood out.
+I can still hear the theme tune today.
 Seeing what James Martin, Ainsely Harriott and Antony Worrall Thompson could cook with £5.00 worth of food really amazed me.
 My Mom was a midwife and often worked nights and my Dad was a secondary school teacher who taught after school classes.
 Being the eldest of three, dinner was often left for me to prepare.
-This was when I got my confidence experimenting with different ingredients and cooking styles.
+And so my food adventure began.
+It was at this stage when I got my confidence experimenting with different ingredients and cooking styles.
 As I got older the interest in food grew.
 One of my first jobs was a kitchen porter in The Pepper Canister in Stillorgan.
-The heat and bustle in a working kitchen is intense and a little addictive, the adrenaline rush of having to be alert and ready to go.
+The heat and bustle in a working kitchen is intense and a little addictive, the adrenaline rush of having to be alert and ready to go, this may very well have prepped me for my current job as paramedic.
 I also worked as a waiter in Roly’s Bistro in Ballsbridge for a short while.
-It was here that I saw some of Dublins elite dine, an envious treat I have yet to have.
 The interest in food was never really too far from me.
 I met Davinia in 1999 and I am convinced I wooed her with a picnic at Brittas Bay, Co.
 Wicklow.
 Food is a powerful thing.
 It draws up so many emotions.
 They say that the way to a man’s heart is through his stomach and for a vegetarian it’s through his vagina.
 Culinary school never came knocking though.
-After a brief start in graphic design I ended up studying to become a paramedic and have been working in the emergency services for the last 17 years.
+After a brief start in graphic design I ended up studying to become a paramedic and have been working in the emergency services for the last 18 years.

 Back to cooking.
-I have always wanted to create a cookbook that I could hand down to my children.
+I have always wanted to create a family recipe book that I could hand down to my children.
 I didn’t like the idea of a scrapbook that would eventually end up being held together with sellotape or worse destroyed in an unfortunate accident.
 With the help of WordPress I decided to create one virtually as a foodblog.
-On the 19th March 2013 I made it happen, with the help of my beautiful wife of course.
+On the 19th March 2013 I made it happen, with the support of my beautiful wife of course.
 And it has been an amazing food journey so far.